alfonsmagd/Vulkan_First_Steps/README.md

-# Vulkan_First_Steps Description
+# Vulkan_First_Steps Description NOT_FINISHED_YET

 In this repository you will mainly find how to correctly initialize Vulkan.

 - How to check if your computer is compatible with Vulkan API.
+(DONE)

-- How to create a window to render and link it with vulkan.
+- How to create a window to render and link it with vulkan.(DONE)

-- How to create a instance and generate logical device, physical devices, and VkQueue.
+- How to create a instance and generate logical device, physical devices, and VkQueue.(DONE)

 # How to compile.